 from Be Not Afraid: for You Have Sons in America - How a Brooklyn Roofer Helped Lure the US into the Kosovo War, by Stacy Sullivan (Macmillan, 2004)

 It's not surprising to find Marty in a book about intrigue & insurgency.
 I've never been in a store staffed by such a crew of raconteurs.
 On a Saturday afternoon a steady stream of customers came into the store, and everyone took their time.
-You'll hear every kind of accent in here, and returning customers welcomed back like family.
+You'll hear every accent in here, and returning customers are welcomed back like family.
 The store caters mostly to blue-collar trade (construction & other outdoor occupations) but there are plenty of others in the know.
 There's no hurrying when you shop in Frankel's; they have four generations of retail experience and it shows: here the art of the deal and the art of storytelling are as one.
 The guys here are schmoozers.
 I only bought a pair of socks & I ended up in the store for almost an hour.
 I spoke to Marty, to his son, and to salesman Juan.
-I saw photographs of Marty's mom (over a hundred!), heard of jewelry factories in Vietnam & of time in the forces in England.
+I saw photographs of Marty's mom (over a hundred), heard of family-owned jewelry factories in Vietnam & of time in the forces in England.
 Of missing living in Brooklyn, & wanting to come home from Jersey.
 How many languages do the guys here claim to speak?
 It seemed incredulously impressive.
 The stories jokey, burnished, slightly manic at times.
-Retail performance art!
+Retail performance art.
 And what's with that tiny toy dog tied up by the entrance?
 The one Juan takes to with a bat to rile the gullible passer-by?
 It was all slightly unreal, in the best possible way.
-Frankel's has been around since 1890, and is overlooked by the mighty Gowanus Expressway.
+Frankel's has been around since 1890, and is overlooked by the Gowanus Expressway.
 It 's two doors down from Golden DVD (with Preview Booths), one of the sex shops still scattered along Third.
 Is Frankel's the oldest business in Sunset Park?
 If not, it must come close.
 If you need a pair of sturdy boots, and you want to be treated like a real person, if you want to escape the soulless experience of chainstore purchasing that the city offers with ever-greater frequency, this is your best option by far.
 Head over.

 3924 3rd ave.